Competitive

 Variable Weight (VWT)

-The freediver descends with the help of a ballast weight and ascends using his own power: arms and/or legs, either by pulling or not pulling on the rope.
+The freediver descends with the help of a ballast weight and ascends using his own power: either by swimming and / or pulling on the rope.
 Variable weight is one of the two depth disciplines which employ the use of a sled to descend in the water.
-With old-style sleds, the athlete descended "head first" as seen in Luc Besson's famous movie "Le Grand Bleu", but new generation sleds are "feet first" which allows for easier equalization for the athlete.
-Variable weight is only done as a record attempt and is not a competition discipline.
+With old-style sleds, the athlete descended head-first as seen in Luc Besson's famous movie "Le Grand Bleu", but the current generation sleds are feet-first which allows for easier equalization.
+Variable weight is only done as a record attempt and is not a competition discipline

 Constant Weight (CWT)

-The freediver descends and ascends with the use of fins/monofin and/or with the use of his arms.
+The freediver descends and ascends with the use of monofin or bi-fins.
 Pulling on the rope or changing his ballast will result in disqualification; only a single hold of the rope is allowed in order to turn and stop the descent and start the ascent.
 Constant weight is the most widely practiced and known sportive depth discipline of freediving due to the specific fins or monofins used in it.
-Constant weight is one of the three disciplines included for international team competitions along with Static apnea and Dynamic with fins.

 CONSTANT Weight With Bi-Fins (CWTB)